 Yash Mittal, from Gwalior, Madhya Pradesh, finished his schooling from Kiddy’s Corner Higher Secondary School and has been trained by the IDIA Madhya Pradesh Chapter since December 2015.

-In his 18 years, Yash has learned the value of hope and determination in challenging and difficult circumstances.
-His father, who owns a small shop, manages to earn between INR 65,000 – 70,000 per annum and is the sole breadwinner in the family.
+Yash has learned the value of hope and determination in challenging and difficult circumstances.
+His father, who owns a small shop, managed to earn between INR 65,000 – 70,000 per annum when Yash joined us as a trainee.
+Yash’s father is the sole breadwinner in the family.
 With limited means to support his educational needs, Yash has worked hard to achieve academic success and has secured admission at Institute of Law, Nirma University.

 Yash aims to use his education to serve society.
 “I opted for law because it helps me relate to society, since law is everywhere.
 If I know law, and if I’m following it, then I don’t have to be afraid of it,” he says.

 He actively participates in campus life, and has also written for a variety of publications and organisations including LAWZ magazine and the Centre for Internet and Society.
 Yash is very interested in the Indian political situation, which he keenly observes, analyses, and documents in his writing.
 He has interned with Vidhi Centre for Legal Policy, New Delhi, Sankalp Sharma and Associates, and Dharmendra Arya & Associates, New Delhi (Saket District Court).